Riteshk229/React-Tooltips/README.md

-React ToolTip Project
+# React-Tooltips

- This react project is made with the help of ViteJs.
-This project contains two container where tooltips are shown.
+This React project was made using ViteJs and contains two container with diffrent method of showing tooltips

- 1st Container

- ## React Tooltips Tooltips are made using the React Tooltips library
+## React Tooltips Container
+Tooltips are shown using **React Tooltips** library.The four directions [top, bottom, left, right] are stored in an array and mapped over to show mutiple divs with tooltips on hovering over it.

+## Custom Tooltips Container
+Tooltips are shown using CSS and initially are hidden but when the mouse is hovered over the divs containing the tooltips they are visible and easily distinguishablee by their background color

+## Tech Stack
+**React JS** , **HTML** , **CSS**